pololu/zumo-shield-arduino-library/README.md

 [Zumo robot kit](https://www.pololu.com/catalog/product/2509), and [Zumo robot for Arduino](https://www.pololu.com/catalog/product/2510).
-It provides functions to help you program an Arduino-controlled Zumo robot, and the included example projects demonstrate how to use them for more complex tasks.
+It provides functions to help you program an Arduino-controlled Zumo robot, and the included example sketches demonstrate how to use them for more complex tasks.

 For more information about the library and examples, please see the